 Four: Gently, pick up the chicken breasts and dip them in the flour and then the egg.

-Six: Bake in the oven at 220C/425F/Gas 7 for 30 minutes.
+Six: Bake in the oven at 220°C/200°C(fan)/425°F/Gas 7 for 30 minutes.

 As long as the chicken hasn't previously been frozen, it's fine to freeze these Kievs.
 I would freeze them before they have been cooked though.
 So, stuff them and roll them in breadcrumbs and then put them on a baking tray and in the freezer.
 Then defrost it fully and cook in the oven following the instructions.

-If you’ve tried this or any other recipe on the blog then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this easy Chicken Kiev recipe, let us know how you got on in the comments below.

-- 400 g chicken breast
+- 400 g (14 oz) Chicken breast

-- 1 egg
+- 1 Egg

-- 2 tbsp extra light cream cheese
+- 2 tablespoon Light cream cheese

-- 2 tbsp 0% Greek yogurt
+- 2 tablespoon 0% Greek yogurt

-- 2 garlic cloves, minced
+- 2 Garlic clove - minced

-- 2 tbsp parsley, chopped
+- 2 tablespoon Fresh parsley - chopped

-- 1 slice brown bread
+- 1 slice Brown bread

-- 2 tbsp flour
+- 2 tablespoon Plain flour

 - Gently, pick up the chicken breasts and dip them in the flour and then the egg.

-- Then dip them in the bread crumbs and make sure they covered.
+- Then dip them in the breadcrumbs and make sure they covered.

-- Bake in the oven at 220C/425F/Gas 7 for 30 minutes and serve with a salad and homemade fries.
+- Bake in the oven for 30 minutes.